 And here is the statement displayed by the Australian Shepherd Club of America (ASCA) regarding the mini and toy 'versions' also known as a mixed breed dog: https://www.asca.org/announcement-3/

 Because we keep to a standard of excellence, ‘SPECIAL ORDER’ Australian Shepherds are NOT an option here at Fifteen Acre Farms no matter how much you offer to pay.
 The tail will NOT be left on, a 13” mixed breed will NOT be produced & offered here, and blue eyes will be a bonus NOT a requirement.
-Again, our priorities here are health, keeping to breed standard, temperament, intelligence, & trainability.
+Again, our priorities here are health, keeping to breed standard, temperament, intelligence, trainability, & representing the breed well.
 There will be ABSOLUTELY NO EXCEPTIONS and NO EXCUSES so do NOT have unrealistic expectations of me as a breeder.
 You the buyer should NEVER have the expectation that a reputable breeder can be swayed by your request to defer from breed standard.
 And if you think you want to breed .... your #1 priority should be to keep breed standard .....
-NOT to bend or mold the breed into something YOU think it should be or what YOU want to breed.
+NOT to bend or mold the breed into something YOU think it should be or what YOU want to breed or what the 'latest fad' may be.
+It is NOTHING LESS than an insult to be contacted for a puppy that 'PURPOSELY' does not meet breed standard and if you do then you will be asked to offer an explanation of why you think I will breed in such a careless way.

 The #1 question I receive here is: Can my puppy's tail be left intact?